 - The applicant is responsible to notify NCCSE of any change of address for all notices.

-The deadline to submit the application for the Bob Grundstrom Scholarship is March 8, 2019.
-All original application information must be received at NCCSE by that date.
+The deadline to submit the application for the Bob Grundstrom Scholarship ended on March 8, 2019.
+All original application information must have been received at NCCSE by that date.

 Incomplete applications will not be reviewed by the Committee.
 To check on the status of your application, call Fabiola Vasquez at 760.761.5119 or send your request to firstname.lastname@example.org